pzhenzhou/leibrix/docs/master_architecture.md

 message IcebergSource {
   string table_name = 1;
   string snapshot_id = 2;
-  // The concrete set of physical data files to be loaded by the worker.
+  // (Optional) The concrete set of physical data files to be loaded.
+  // If this list is empty, the worker is responsible for resolving the file
+  // list from the Iceberg table's metadata using the provided snapshot_id.
+  // The master will only populate this for exceptional cases, such as loading
+  // a curated subset of files.
-  // This is resolved by the master's admission controller from the manifest. repeated DataFile files = 3;
+  repeated DataFile files = 3;
 }

 message OlapSource {
   // Data Source Name (DSN) for the worker to connect to the OLAP source. string dsn = 1;
-  // The exact, executable query to generate the data snapshot.
-  // This is constructed by the Master's Admission Controller. string snapshot_query = 2;

   // --- The following fields provide logical context for the worker ---
-  // They can be used for logging, metrics, or schema validation. string catalog = 3;
+  // They can be used for logging, metrics, or schema validation. string catalog = 2;
-  string database = 4;
+  string database = 3;
-  string table = 5;
+  string table = 4;
-  // The specific partition that this query targets. map<string, string> partition_spec = 6;
+  // The specific partition that this plan's data belongs to.
+  Partition partition = 5;
 }

 message DataFile {